koordinates/kart/contrib/gdal/README.md

 ### Usage

 This currently only works from a local build tree in `/path/to/kart/build/`.
 See [CONTRIBUTING](../../CONTRIBUTING.md) for details.
-GDAL v3.8.0 isn't currently built with Kart currently, so this will require some changes in `vcpkg-vendor/` to make it work.
+GDAL v3.8.0 is built with Kart, but currently the `ogrinfo` and `ogr2ogr` GDAL tools are not - you will currently need to modify the build so that these tools are also bundled.

 ```console
 # Configure paths